-To compare emigrants with Danes living in Denmark, we use data from round 4 of the European Social Survey, conducted in 2008/2009.
+To compare emigrants with Danes living in Denmark, we use data from round 4 of the European Social Survey (ESS), conducted in 2008/2009.
 The response rate for the survey in Denmark was 53.8%.
 We restrict our sample to those who were at least 24 and at most 60 years old when the survey took place, to have the same age group as respondents in the survey for migrants.
 Further, we restrict the sample to Danish citizens who have at least one parent born in the country, and have a non-missing answer for the survey question on redistribution preferences.
 We also dropped respondents with an occupation code referring to work in the armed forces, as the armed forces occupation category does not allow separating between different skill levels required at work.
 With these restrictions, we end up with a sample of 877 ESS respondents.

 In some of the analyses we restrict the attention to respondents who were aged 25 to 54 years and worked 90% or more of the full working time in the year before emigration.
-The age range was restricted to 25 to 54 years in order to capture earnings after studies and before early retirement sets in, and is in line with Borjas et al. (2019).
+The age range was restricted to 25 to 54 years in order to capture earnings after studies and before early retirement sets in, and is in line with Borjas et al. (forthcoming).
 In each year, earnings are standardized.
-The standardized income is defined as the ratio of the worker's annual gross earnings to the mean gross earnings of workers of the same age and gender who worked 90% or more of the full working time during the calendar year.
-Selection in terms of unobservable characteristics is measured using residuals from Mincerian earnings regressions, which are calculated using same restrictions as standardized earnings separately for men and women and including as explanatory variables education, age and year dummies, as well as a dummy for being married and having children.
-Table B.1 presents descriptive statistics of the respondents that worked 90% or more of the full working time in the year before migration according to register data.
+The standardized income is defined as the ratio of the worker's annual gross earnings to the mean gross earnings of workers of the same age and gender during the calendar year.
+Selection in terms of unobservable characteristics is measured using residuals from